How did everything begin?

 in its calculations.

-have a beginning and that it cannot be eternal and
+universe must have a beginning and that it cannot be eternal

-infinitely old.
+and infinitely old.
 Scientists' theories also prove that.
-For

-when they talk about the Big Bang, the birth of galaxies,
+For when they talk about the Big Bang, the birth of

-stars, the solar system and the earth, they assume that
+galaxies, stars, the solar system and the earth, they assume

-these things had a beginning.
-They know they haven't always
+that these things had a beginning.
+They know they haven't

-existed, even if they don't believe in special creation.
+always existed, even if they don't believe in special

-They do not take God into account, but nevertheless rely on
+creation.
+They do not take God into account, but

-a beginning.
-The so-called second main law of thermodynamics
+there has been a beginning.
+The so-called second main law of

-shows that the universe is heading towards heat death -
+thermodynamics shows that the universe is heading towards

-towards a state where all temperature differences have
+heat death - towards a state where all temperature

-disappeared and where the amount of usable energy decreases
+differences have disappeared and where the amount of usable

-and eventually runs out.
-This decrease in the amount of
+energy decreases and eventually runs out.
+This decrease in

-burned again - they are unusable.
-It shows how usable energy
+cannot be burned again - they are unusable.
+It shows how

 The energy doesn't really seem to disappear.
 The problem,